muhammad-akbrrr/gold-rush-smartcontract/README.md

-  pub start_time: i64,           // The timestamp when round is scheduled to start. pub end_time: i64,             // The timestamp when round is scheduled to end. pub vault: Pubkey,             // The vault account holding the bets for this round.
+  pub start_time: i64,           // The timestamp when round is scheduled to start. pub end_time: i64,             // The timestamp when round is scheduled to end. pub vault: Pubkey,             // The vault account holding the bets for this round. pub market_type: MarketType,   // The type of market (GoldPrice, StockPrice).

   // --- State ---
   pub status: RoundStatus,       // The current status of the round (Planned, Active, PendingSettlement, Ended).